Skip to main content

 Birth Control & Cancer: Which Methods Raise, Lower Risk

-If you're a woman of childbearing years who wants to delay pregnancy, you might have heard that some birth control methods are linked to cancer.
-Spend a minute online and you'll probably find more than a handful of contradicting reports saying some types cause cancer, while others fend it off.
+You may have heard that some birth control methods are linked to cancer.
+If you spend some time online, you'll probably find more than a handful of contradicting reports saying some types cause cancer, while others fend it off.
 How do you know what to believe?

 Here is a quick look at some popular birth control options and what we know today about their links to common cancers.

-If you take or have taken birth control pills in the recent past, you are slightly more likely to develop breast cancer than women who've never used them.
-Researchers aren't sure if the link is due to the estrogen or progesterone.
-Some research hints it might be caused by high-dose estrogen, but women in studies who took the progesterone-only shot Depo-Provera have also been found to have higher rates of breast cancer.
+If you currently take or have taken birth control pills in the recent past, you are slightly more likely to develop breast cancer than women who've never used them.
+Fortunately, research shows that this risk is small and goes away within 5 to 7 years of stopping them.

 Things that might lower your risk: